giladbarnea/more_termcolor/README.md

 - Pass any number of colors, color-codes, or attributes
 - All standard, background, bright, or attribute codes are available (or any combination of them)
-- If found, handles existing colors in the `text` arg as to allow the surrounding, adding or combining of colors dynamically and automatically
+- Intelligently handles existing colors in the `text` as to allow adding or combining colors automatically, while ensuring the smallest string size possible
 - Convenience methods that expose shortcuts to common values (`bold('foo')`, `yellow('bar')` etc)
 - 100% compatible with the classic `termcolor` lib: anything that works with `termcolor` works the same with `more_termcolor`